Finding Your Research Voice

 Students work individually and in groups to learn specific presentation ideas and participate in field tested exercises that will help them improve their research presentation skills.
 Finding Your Research Voice is a hands-on workshop that also involves learning how to use your body and your voice to engage any audience.
 Participants practice new gestures, experiment with the use of props, and take advantage of video and peer feedback.

 This two-day workshop is led and organized by Itai Cohen, Melanie Dreyer-Lude and Susi Varvayanis.
 It is designed for grad students and postdocs in the social sciences, STEM, humanities and arts disciplines who are interested in an immersion to improve their research communication skills.
 In a safe space to try new approaches and where everyone is there to improve themselves, the workshop provides an atmosphere where one is not afraid to make mistakes and also provide constructive feedback to others.
+These workshops have led to a published book that summarizes the exercises and serves as a step-by-step guide to Finding Your Research Voice – Storytelling and Theatre Skills for Bringing Your Presentation to Life.
+It is fully accessible through the Cornell Library System.

 Finding Your Research Voice-November 2018